hamptonpieryc/website/content/docs/club-rules.md

 **8.7** The quorum for any General meeting shall be fifteen.

-**8.8** The Commodore or, in their absence, other Flag Officer shall take the Chair at all General meetings.
+**8.8** The Commodore or, in their absence, other Flag Officer shall take the Chair at all General Meetings.
 In the absence of a Flag Officer, the members present shall elect a Chairman.
 The Chairman shall in all cases, in the event of any equality of votes on a division, have a casting vote in addition to their vote as a member.